 The trustee keeps a certain amount as a fee.
 The trustee’s fee amount is set by the bankruptcy court.
 The trustee uses the rest of the money received to pay creditors according to the Chapter 12 plan terms.
 After all the required payments are made under the plan, the court grants the debtor a discharge and closes the Chapter 12 case.

 A Chapter 12 discharge typically wipes out all of the debtor’s remaining debts, with some exceptions.
-Certain types of debts, such as child support, alimony, federal income tax debts, and student loan debt aren’t dischargeable in bankruptcy.
+Certain types of debts, such as child support, alimony, federal income tax debts, and—in some cases—student loan debt aren’t dischargeable in bankruptcy.
 Also, the Chapter 12 plan may include debts that will remain after the discharge.
 For example, long-term secured debts, like mortgages, often can’t be paid in full during the plan period.

 During the plan period, if the debtor can’t or doesn’t want to continue with the Chapter 12 plan, they can choose to dismiss the case or convert the case to a Chapter 7 (liquidation) bankruptcy.